 This simple menorah garland comes in blue and silver or gold and light blue.
 It’s elegant and pretty, and really the perfect classic holiday decoration.

-If you’re looking for something with a little more sparkle to it, this seems ideal — blue and silver definitely makes the house feel festive!
+If you’re looking for something with a little more sparkle to it, this seems ideal — blue and silver definitely make the house feel festive!

 A pretty and straightforward burlap banner to give you a bit of that classic barnyard Hanukkah feel.
 We love it.